FuelLabs/sway/docs/src/advanced/traits.md

 ## Supertraits

-When using multiple traits scenarios oftne come up where one trait may require funcitonality added in another trait.
-This is where supertraits come in as they allow you to require a trait when implementing a trait (ie. a trait with a trait).
+When using multiple traits, scenarios often come up where one trait may require functionality from another trait.
+This is where supertraits come in as they allow you to require a trait when implementing another trait (ie. a trait with a trait).
 A good example of this is the `Ord` trait of the core library of Sway.
 The `Ord` trait requires the `Eq` trait, so `Eq` is kept seperate as some times can implement `Eq`, but not other parts of the `Ord` trait.